weavejester/environ/README.md

 Note in this case that the "-" character has been replace with ".", since this is the standard separator for system properties.

+These system properties will override any environment variables.

 ## License